 110 Jerome Avenue,

-The Liberty is a extremely interesting, historic theatre is a extremely interesting historic Arizona mining town.
+The 480-seat Liberty Theatre is a extremely interesting, historic theatre is a extremely interesting historic Arizona mining town.
 It originally opened in 1918.
 Opening was delayed about a year due to the great flu epidemic.
 It ceased theatre operations about 1930 because the owner did not want to spend money for sound equipment.
+It is listed as (Closed) in the 1932 edition of Film Daily Yearbook.

 The current owner bought the building about two years ago and is also operating a antique store but has restored the balcony part and shows films on a sporadic basis.
 I am told the theatre has a extremely unique architectural design.
 Jerome is built on the side of a steep mountain.
 Patrons purchased tickets at a street level box office (balcony level) and then had to walk down a walkway to the main auditorium.
 I believe the main auditorium floor has been leveled and used as a store.
 Only the balcony has been reopened for film purposes.

-I would love to hear from other members who have more information, photos, etc. of this theatre or another Jerome theatre, the Ritz/Lyric.
+I would love to hear from other members who have more information, photos, etc. of this theatre or another Jerome theatre, the Lyric/Ritz, which has its own page on Cinema Treasures.